billangli/RestaurantSystem/README.md

 ### Setup

 ### Networking
-* This project uses the client-server model where the server keeps a master copy of the data and each client is an instance of an employee
+* Restaurant System uses a client-server model.
+The server stores a master copy of the data and each employee is a client.
-* The client keeps a local copy of inventory data to make sure commands are valid and requests a change in the server every time a change is made
+* The client keeps a local copy of the inventory data to ensure queries are valid.
+All changes in data are submitted to the server.
-* The server then broadcasts the changes to all clients
+* The server broadcasts the edited data to all of the clients.
-* We created a Packet object that contains an item and a protocol that represents what the message contains
+* A Packet object stores a data item and a protocol, and is used to represent a message unit.
-* The clients and server communicate via serialized Packets
+* The clients and server communicate via serialized Packets.

 ### Design Patterns
 * Model View Controller (for the user interface)